-I encountered a similar issue while attempting to migrate my MySQL database to PostgreSQL using pgloader
+I encountered a similar issue while attempting to migrate my MySQL database to PostgreSQL using pgloader, specifically the error:

 MySQL 7.6 fell through ECASE expression at /build/pgloader-4.0.0~beta1/build/sources/libs/dbd-mysql/mysql.c:1638